Louis-7/jineng-wuziqi/.github/chatmodes/jineng-wuziqi.chatmode.md

 ---
-description: "Specialized mode for the Jineng Wuziqi project to keep architecture and style consistent."
+description: 'Specialized mode for the Jineng Wuziqi project to keep architecture and style consistent.'
-model: "gpt-5"
+model: 'gpt-5'
 ---

 # Jineng Wuziqi — Project Chat Mode

 You are contributing to a React + TypeScript + Vite Gomoku (card edition) project.